Vladas Mieželis: Early years

 Mieželis was born on November 27, 1894, in Jakštai, Daugailiai County, Russian Empire.
 His parents were farmers.
 He graduated from A. Lebedev's Private Gymnasium in Moscow.

 In 1916 Mieželis began studying at Moscow University, but was mobilized into the Imperial Russian Army.
 In 1917 after graduating from Alexander II's War School in Moscow, he fought on the front.
 In 1918 he was demobilized and lived in Kyiv.

 In 1919 he was mobilized as an officer into the Red Army.
 He served on the Southern and Caucasus fronts and in the Reserve Army.
 In 1921 he was an inspector of the Eleventh Army, Assistant Commander of the Territorial Brigade of the Azerbaijani Red Army.
 On June 6, 1921, he became ill with cholera.

 Interwar Lithuania

 In November 1921 Mieželis illegally returned to Lithuania, and was mobilized into the Lithuanian Armed Forces in 1922.
 In 1922–23 he was Assistant Clerk of the Military Court, in 1923–26 – Clerk.
 In 1926 he graduated from the Faculty of Law of the University of Lithuania.
 In 1926–38 he worked in the Lithuanian Armed Forces Court.

 In 1928–34 he lectured at the military school, in 1932–1936 – at the Higher Military School.
 In 1933–1938 he also was a military judge of the Supreme Tribunal of Lithuania (1933–36 – temporarily).
 In 1938 he was awarded the military rank of brigadier general.
 In 1938–1940 he was Chairman of the Lithuanian Armed Forces Court.

 Mieželis contributed to the preparation of the military justice project.
-Moreover, he collaborated with journals Kardas, Mūsų žinynas, Teisė, and Lithuanian Encyclopedia.
+Moreover, he collaborated with journals Kardas, Mūsų žinynas, Teisė, and the Lithuanian Encyclopedia.